Roasted Cauliflower with Harissa Chickpeas

 Cauliflower and it’s cousin Romanesco gets all crisp and toasty when roasted in the oven, on its crumpled edges, while chickpeas turn into irresistible nutty-tasting nuggets.

-One day, I was browsing through a huge and wonderful cookbook (Vegetable Love), and I came across the section on cooking methods for cauliflower.
+One day, I was browsing through a huge and wonderful vegetable cookbook and I came across the section on cooking methods for cauliflower.
+The author lists the many ways cauliflower can be prepared:

 - Steamed.